SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Ports/ConnectorPort/ConnectorPortConnection/README.md

-# Create Connector Ports
+# Connector Port Connection

-This sample demonstrates how to add ports when initializing the connector.
+This sample demonstrates how to connect one connector to a port on another connector.

 Demo link:
 https://blazor.syncfusion.com/demos/diagramcomponent/ports?theme=fluent

 ## Prerequisites